ChrisRichner/ARGUS-TV-GuideEnhancer/README.md

 If you are going to use the Guide Enricher, follow these steps.

 Download the installer
-Make sure you have Argus-TV 2.3 RC+ installed and running Run the Guide Enricher installer
+Make sure you have ARGUS-TV 2.3 RC+ installed and running Run the Guide Enricher installer
 Only option is path where to install it...
 After a successful install (hopefully), you will have a windows service called GuideEnricher available (on versions higher than 0.5, the install does not start the service).